choo95dev/schooladmin/README.md

 ### Steps to Run this project locally:
 All the commands listed should be ran in ./javascript directory.

+## Step 0: Setup DB
+Run the script in DB.sql to create the neccessary tables.

 ## Step 1:
 npm install